Setting Date, Time, and Time Zone on Ubuntu Linux

-Date and time are two important settings of any computer system.
+Date and time are two critical settings of any computer system.
 Many features and functions (such as scheduled maintenance, backup, software updates, login hours, and downtime) depend on both settings.
+A computer system maintains three types of time: hardware, system, and network.

 Hardware time